paykun-code/paykun-java/README.md

 # <h3>Set all the required credentials</h3>
     1. From the extracted zip open the file 'paykunCheckout/views.py'
-    2. In views.py file find the method with the name 'payNow'
+    2. In PkPayment file fill all the required settings.
-    3. In 'payNow' replace all the dummy detail with real one provided from Paykun
+    3. In 'main' replace all the dummy detail with real one provided from Paykun
     4. Detail like order, customer, shipping, billing should be set by your own.

 # <h3>How to run app</h3>